framps/raspiBackupDocs/de/src/local-language-support-for-languages-other-than-de-and-en-l10n.md

    ```
    and that's why `MSG_DE` is used.

 1. The help text in *raspiBackup* may optionally also be translated.
-For every language a bash function usageLL() may be created which has to follow bash syntax.
-Just use the existing function usageEN as a template.
+   For every language a bash function `usageLL()` may be created which has to follow bash syntax.
+   Just use the existing function `usageEN` as a template.

-1. Finally to enable the new language the following line in the code has to be updated:
+1. To enable the new language the following line in the code has to be updated:
    ```
    SUPPORTED_LANGUAGES=("EN" "DE")
    ```